xarray-contrib/xarray.dev/src/posts/xarray-biology/index.md

 **Contribute** by commenting on Xarray issues, explaining how they affect biology use cases, and working on bug fixes and new features.
 **Support** other biologists learning to use Xarray.
 Respond to forum posts and help budding users, write and share small examples of using Xarray with biology data.
 Teach tutorials to your peers.

-As part of my role as an "Xarray community Developer" I'm always happy to talk to you about whether Xarray might be a good fit for your biology data.
+As part of my role as an "Xarray Community Developer" I'm always happy to talk to you about whether Xarray might be a good fit for your biology data.
 Please reach out if you have a question!
 I'm `@ianhi` on most platforms.
 You can also join our new Xarray in Biology [office hours](https://xarray-contrib.github.io/xarray-for-bio/getting-help.html#office-hours), or book some time with me to talk Xarray and Biology [here](https://calendar.app.google/xdjhynWycxE3okk68).

 ## Looking Forward